Hakomi - gently powerful, mindful, transformational therapy

 Do you ever do things you don't want to, or don't understand?
 Hakomi helps you to access those unconscious aspects that drive us, and change them.
 Many of the problems we have in our lives are caused by unconscious patterns that are essentially running us without our knowledge.
-Hakomi is a method designed to update our internal operating system, deeper than many therapies.
+Hakomi is a method designed to update our internal operating system, so it works at a deeper level than many therapies.

-Hakomi tends to be much faster and more effective than talk therapy because it gets to this unconscious material much more rapidly - sometimes it only takes a few sessions instead of months or years.
+Hakomi can be much faster and more effective than talk therapy because it gets to this unconscious material much more rapidly - sometimes it can take a few sessions instead of months or years.

 Hakomi offers a safe and encouraging way to discover and understand your unconscious ways of being in the world.
 In Hakomi we call this core material – composed of memories, images, beliefs, neural patterns and deeply held emotional dispositions.
 Your core material influences and shapes who you are, the styles, habits, reactions, behaviours, perceptions, postures, attitudes that you bring to the world.
 Some of your core material supports you in being who you want to be, but some of it learned in response to difficult situations, will limit you.
 Hakomi allows you to distinguish between the two and to change willingly the core material that restricts your wholeness.
 With awareness and understanding it becomes possible to change any unwanted patterns/ways of being in the world that cause difficulties and suffering in your life.